roman-milk/roman-milk.github.io/grandmas-cottage.md

+===

- ****** Grandma's Cottage ****** bygeronimo_appleby© "As best we can.
+"As best we can.
 It will always be there, Michael; we can't turn back the clock, but at least we're clear between us.
 Nobody needs to know."
 She stood briskly, attending to business after their talk.
 "Now, if you'll excuse me I'd best tidy myself up and get off to the meeting.
 Will you be staying on and doing a little work?"
 She nodded at the can in his hand.
 "You can finish your beer first.
 I'll be back at five if you want to stay for some supper."

  Michael sat and stared into space, thinking about his grandmother's revelations as she moved about upstairs.
 The woman came back down, bid her grandson goodbye, and left.